 Stupendous SceneryChina is vast.
 Off-the-scale massive.
 And you've just got to get outside: island-hop in Hong Kong, gaze out over the epic grasslands of Inner Mongolia or squint up at the mind-blowing peaks of the Himalayas.
 Trek your way around Tiger Leaping Gorge or cycle between the fairy-tale karst pinnacles of Yángshuò.
 Ponder the desiccated enormity of the Taklamakan Desert or swoon at Huángshān's preternatural mists.
 Become entranced by the Yuányáng Rice Terraces of Yúnnán, size up the awesome sand dunes of Dūnhuáng, hike your way around the exquisite landscape of Déhāng or, when your energy fails you, flake out for a tan on the distant beaches of Hǎinán island.

 These tours & activities make it easy:

 Encounter the essence of China in all its wonderful diversity—climb the Great Wall and stare down the Terracotta Warriors before heading down south on this 3-week tour of China's cultural and natural highlights.

 East-meets-West fashion capital where temples linger below a sci-fi skyline.

-China's top temples
+China's top festivals